andrea-dm/Coursera_Capstone/REPORT.md

 ## § Methodology

 At this point, we are completely aware of the intentions of our client, and the data needed to try a first attempt to takle the problem have been gathered and loaded into the working dataframes.
-Now is time to start the wrangling process!
+Now is time to start the wrangling process.
 First of all, we select only the boroughs of Rome where the Per-Capita Income (PCI) is above a fixed threshold, which has been previously set to 27.500 EUR per year.
 The following map shows the "Municipi" by PCI.
 ![Municipi and PCI](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/municipi_and_pci.jpg)